LlmDl/SponsorPlugins/TownyCaptureSites.md

 The items given as rewards can be Minecraft items, or if you have them installed, custom items from the following plugins: [Slimefun](https://github.com/Slimefun/Slimefun4), [MMOItems](https://www.spigotmc.org/resources/mmoitems-premium.39267/), [MythicMobs](https://www.spigotmc.org/resources/5702/) or [ItemsAdder](https://www.spigotmc.org/resources/73355/).

 You can switch back to Money rewards using the same `/ta capturesite gui` -> "Set Reward Type" option.
-The amount given is set in the config and is the same for every CaptureSite.

 The amount of money which is rewarded is set using `/ta capturesite rewardmoney {amount}`, by default money rewards start with what is set in the config.

+Money rewards have two options:
+  - Fixed amount - This is paid to the town.
+  - Shared amount - This divides the reward money between all of the online players of the town which are allowed to take part in battles.
+If no one is eligible it is paid to the town instead.

 #### Dynmap-Towny / MapTowny Integration
 If you have [Dynmap-Towny](https://github.com/TownyAdvanced/Dynmap-Towny/releases) or [MapTowny](https://github.com/TownyAdvanced/MapTowny) installed then the Towns which have been converted to CaptureSites will appear with altered InfoWindows when clicked upon.